John Yonakor: Professional career

 Creighton Miller, a teammate of Yonakor's at Notre Dame, took an assistant coaching position after the war with the Cleveland Browns, a team under formation in the new All-America Football Conference (AAFC).
-While Yonakor selected by the Philadelphia Eagles in the first round of the 1945 NFL draft, Miller convinced him to sign with the Browns instead.
+While Yonakor selected ninth overall by the Philadelphia Eagles in the first round of the 1945 NFL draft, Miller convinced him to sign with the Browns instead.
 The Browns won the AAFC championship in each of the four years Yonakor played for the team between 1946 and 1949.
 He started out as primarily a pass-rushing defensive end in 1946, but was also used as an offensive end when receiver Dante Lavelli was injured in 1947.
 After watching one of the Browns' early games, Leahy said that the Browns were good, but "I don't understand why they don't throw more passes to Yonakor".
 He had just six receptions for 95 yards and two touchdowns in 1947, however, and was shifted back to working mostly on defense in 1948.
 Yonakor completed coursework at Notre Dame between seasons with the Browns and got his degree in 1948.
 Yonakor got into contractual disputes three times with Paul Brown, the Browns' head coach and general manager, and frequently held out for raises.
 His highest salary with the Browns was $9,500 in 1949.

 The AAFC dissolved after the 1949 season and the Browns were absorbed by the National Football League (NFL).
 Yonakor, however, was sold before the 1950 season to the NFL's New York Yanks.
 He played a season for the Yanks before signing with the Montreal Alouettes of the Canadian Football League in the summer of 1951. he played a final season for the NFL's Washington Redskins in 1952 before retiring.
 He was used by the Redskins as an end and a tackle.